unimi-dse/279a5716/README.md

 run_app()
 ```
 Then click on the 'Get currently playing song' button and let the magic happen!
-(follow on screen instruction during the first time to give the first time auth to the spotify api)
+(follow on screen instruction during the first time to give the first time auth to the spotify api.
+After pressing the button "Get currently playing song", you should return to console and make the selction for saving to a local file the Oauth info, I suggest to save them.
+After that the browser will open and it will appear the spotify login page.
+After you login give the permission to access your account data and it's ready to use!)

 PS: if you do not have any spotify instance open/playing something you will get this error:
 ```